nathandavis18/NotVim-Editor/README.md

 ### Known Bugs

- - Arrow keys cannot be held to quickly navigate through the screen.
+ - Arrow keys cannot be held to quickly navigate through the screen on Linux.
- - Cursor does not save rendered position, but rather position within the file, so cursor may jump around when moving up/down
+ - Cursor does not save rendered position, but rather position within the file, so cursor may appear to jump around when moving up/down
  - No syntax highlighting (WIP)